DeRoI-class locomotive (Toshiba): Description

-Though generally quite similar in appearance to the Hitachi-built DeRoNi class and the Mitsubishi-built versions of the DeRoI class, there were a number of features that distinguished the Toshiba-built DeRoI class from the others.
-These were: unequal spacing of side windows; a distinctive ventilator shape; and a distinctive arrangement of the deck railings.
+Though generally similar in appearance to the Hitachi-built DeRoNi class and the Mitsubishi-built versions of the DeRoI class, there were a number of features that distinguished the Toshiba-built DeRoI class from the others.
+These were unequal spacing of side windows, a distinctive ventilator shape, and a distinctive arrangement of the deck railings.

 Although the major design work of the type was undertaken by Mitsubishi, the first DeRoI-type locomotives delivered to Sentetsu were those built by Toshiba; the first four were built by Kisha Seizō using Toshiba electrical components.
-DeRoI-1 arrived at Busan in December 1943, where it was assembled at Sentetsu's Busan works before being sent to Gyeongseong, where it was displayed for the public.
-As none of the planned electrification of Sentetsu lines had been completed yet, the first tests were carried out at Cheorwon Station, under the 1,500 V electrification of the Geumgangsan Electric Railway.
-The sixteen units ordered from Toshiba were intended for use on the Kyŏngwŏn Line; however, only five had been delivered by the end of the Pacific War - numbers 1 through 3 were built in 1943 (June, August and December respectively), numbers 4 and 5 in 1944 (January and October).
+DeRoI-1 arrived at Busan in December 1943, where it was assembled at Sentetsu's Busan works before being sent to Gyeongseong, where it was displayed to the public.
+As none of the planned electrification of Sentetsu lines had been completed, the first tests were carried out at Cheorwon Station under the 1,500 V electrification of the Geumgangsan Electric Railway.
+The sixteen units ordered from Toshiba were intended for use on the Kyŏngwŏn Line; however, only five had been delivered by the end of the Pacific War—numbers 1 through 3 were built in 1943 (June, August and December respectively), and numbers 4 and 5 in 1944 (January and October).

-Although the Gyeonggyeong Line electrification was to have been the first to be undertaken, it was the Bokgye–Gosan section of the Gyeongwon Line where the first electrification was actually completed, in 1944.
+Although the Gyeonggyeong Line electrification was to have been the first to be undertaken, it was the Bokgye–Gosan section of the Gyeongwon Line where the first electrification was completed, in 1944.
 After a test of the 2,000 kW mercury rectifier transformer was carried out on 13 February, the first test trains were run on 27 and 28 March.
 Operation of revenue trains on the Bokgye–Gosan section was switched from steam to electric traction on 1 April 1944.